scuzzydude/asimov/asimov.md

 Crypto has given us tools that allow us to manage a limited scope direct democracy, but unfortunately, in most places, existing local representative democracies or feudal powers hold jurisdiction over a broad domain of human civil systems.

-By limiting the scope of democratic units you can have effective governance.
+By limiting the scope of our democratic units to a single idea, you can have effective governance.
 By having all work occur in an open forum with an immutable record of value judgements via elections, you can avoid the conflict, politics, and corruption that occurs in governments with broad interests.

 The Foundation is a limited democracy that asserts non-exclusive management responsibility over the public domain.
 The public domain is NOT the government's domain, nor does it belong to corporations or any other legal entity.
 It belongs to the public -- and I choose to broadly interpret this as mankind at large.